Investing

 - Rising rent: A fixed mortgage payment stays constant while rents increase.
 Over 20+ years, the renter’s housing costs may exceed the homeowner’s.

 The question isn’t whether opportunity cost exists.
 It always does.
-The question is which path has the lower total opportunity cost given your specific situation.
+The question is which path has the lower total opportunity cost given your specific situation, and whether you have the discipline to capture it.

 How to use opportunity cost